 - Websites are inhabited.
 They become part of societies through the interactions they enable.
 They are homes to communities, to thoughts and approaches.
 They may be privately owned and operated, but inhabited and used by the public.
 As buildings, websites are where we spend our lives.

 - Websites are local, despite their distributed nature.
 Websites adhere to culturally established patterns, languages and user expectations in similar ways architecture does.
 Buying an onigiri from a 7-11 branch is different from buying a pretzel from a Bavarian bakery.

 - Websites are cultural artifacts.
 Like buildings, websites foster social discourses.
-They do so by establishing new ways of interaction or by initiating new aesthetic discourses.
+They do so by establishing new ways of interaction or by asking new aesthetic questions.

 - Websites are constructed.
 Websites may use new technologies or existing technology to new effect.
 They may employ new ways of construction, or cite old ways of construction.
 Similarly, material and construction are defining characteristics of architectural work.

 - Websites age.
 As buildings, some get better with age.
 Some decay.
 Others get renovated or re-purposed.

 - Websites exist within frameworks.
 They negotiate contrasting requirements.
 Similarly, architecture deals with zoning and building regulations.
 Smart integration or avoidance of such requirements is a source for good and efficient design in both cases.

 - Websites are made by individuals, by collectives or by large-scale project groups, decisively influencing their aims, design quality and building process.
 Similar differences exist between private construction and large-scale urban projects.
 There is value in each scale.